openstack/python-manilaclient/doc/source/contributor/functional-tests.rst

 Functional tests
 ================

-Manila contains a suite of functional tests under the python-manilaclient/tests/functional directory.
+There is a suite of functional tests under the python-manilaclient/tests/functional directory.
+Unlike unit tests, these tests perform API calls to Manila and are designed to run on a DevStack.

 Adding functional tests to your changes is not mandatory but it's certainly a good practice and it's encouraged.